There are no active ads.

 1984 Movie Project - Gremlins - 01

-Gremlins Review
+Gremlins

 I love Gremlins.
 I’m not ashamed to admit it.
 Is it a brilliant film?
 No. But it is something pretty darn original for its time.
 A combination of horror and comedy was just becoming a concept at the time, and the ease with which the world was set up is just amazing.
-As with Streets of Fire last week taking just four words to establish a world, Gremlins set out three rules and we were on our way.
+As with Streets of Fire last week taking just nine words to establish a world, Gremlins set out three rules and we were on our way.

-Randall Peltzer (Hoyt Axton) is an inventor of dubious successes to be sure, but he comes across a little creature called a Mogwai and he knows he must have it for his son, Billy (Zach Galligan).
+Randall Peltzer (Hoyt Axton) is an inventor of dubious successes, to be sure, but he comes across a little creature called a Mogwai, and he knows he must have it for his son, Billy (Zach Galligan).
 Billy renames the Mogwai to Gizmo, and we’re off to the races on one of the oddest films of 1984, but also amazingly delightful and fun.

 As I mentioned a few weeks ago, Indiana Jones and the Temple of Doom started the debate for a new rating – what would eventually become PG-13 – Gremlins kind of sealed the deal.
 It was marketed with an incredibly cute creature, and even the eventual Gremlins were not shown in marketing to be violent, but at its core, this was a dark film.
 From Kate (Phoebe Cates) telling the story of how her father passed away and ruined her joy of Christmas, to the Gremlins being just generally grotesque in every way imaginiable.